 - When roast has been seared on all sides, press Cancel and remove roast from the Instant Pot.
 Place on a plate and set aside.

-- Add the broth or water to the Instant Pot, scraping any bits from the bottom with a wooden spoon or rubber spatula.
+- Add the broth or water and the garlic powder to the Instant Pot, scraping any bits from the bottom with a wooden spoon or rubber spatula.

 - Place the trivet in the bottom of the Instant Pot.
-Lay the roast on top of the trivet and arrange the onions and garlic around.
+Lay the roast on top of the trivet and arrange the onions around.

 - Cover pot, lock on the lid, and set the steam release valve to Sealing.